Hou-Lab-CSHL/cheese3d/README.md

 This guide provides an overview of the Cheese3D workflow including analyzing new data and training new models.
 We provide example projects and datasets to walk through this tutorial.

 > [!IMPORTANT]
-> Before starting, make sure you have installed Cheese3D as described in the [README](README.md).
+> Before starting, make sure you have installed Cheese3D as described in the [instructions](#software-pipeline-installation-instructions).

 Download the example projects and datasets HERE.
 Unpack the downloaded archive using:
 ```bash